-\begin{corollary} There are hyperbolic 3-manifolds that fiber over $S^1$ that do not admit a minimal fibration. \end{corollary} \begin{proof} The surfaces in a minimal fibration are each area minimizing in their homology class \cite{Sullivan}.
-This implies that they are $(a, b)$-quasi-area-minimizing surfaces for any $a > 0$ and any $b > 1$.
-In particular each fiber is a (1, 2)-quasi-area-minimizing surface, and it follows that the manifolds in Theorem~\ref{noqam} admit no minimal fibrations. \end{proof}
+\begin{corollary} There are hyperbolic 3-manifolds that fiber over $S^1$ that do not admit a minimal fibration. \end{corollary} \begin{proof} The surfaces in a minimal fibration are each area minimizing in their homology class \cite{Sullivan} and each has mean curvature zero.
+So each fiber is a (0,1)-quasi-area-minimizing surface, and it follows that the manifolds in Theorem~\ref{noqam} admit no minimal fibrations. \end{proof}

-The existence of minimal fibrations is closely related to the question of whether there exist non-isolated minimal surfaces in hyperbolic 3-manifolds, and to the existence of unstable minimal surfaces.